kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-new-nodes.md

 ---
 title: "Add New Nodes"
 keywords: 'Kubernetes, KubeSphere, scale-out, add-nodes'
-description: 'How to add new nodes to an existing cluster.'
+description: 'Add more nodes to scale out your cluster.'
 linkTitle: "Add New Nodes"
 weight: 3610
 ---